How do you choose a rooftop tent? And how do you make sure it fits your car? We answer these questions and more!

-The largest roof top tents usually max out with a weight capacity of about 650 lbs.
-(290kg), which is perfect as a 4 person tent for families.
-A roof top tent annex also gives you extra space to get the little ones ready in the morning, or even separate place for them to sleep.
-The Thule Tepui Autana 4 is ready for any season and provides protection in all types of environments.
+The largest roof top tents usually max out with a weight capacity of about 650 lbs (290kg), which is perfect as a 4 person tent for families.
+A roof top tent annex also gives you extra space to get the little ones ready in the morning, or even a separate place for them to sleep.

 If you have a long trip planned out to the hinterlands, choose a roof top tent that is designed for where the road ends.
-The Thule Tepui Ruggedized series is built to endure.
-With thicker tent material and diamond plated flooring, for example, this durable tent that can withstand brutal weather and off-road conditions.
+Thicker tent material and diamond plated flooring, for example, helps tents withstand brutal weather and off-road conditions.
 A tent like this is perfect for your 4X4 trailer or off-road rigs.

 Hard-shell rooftop tents are also ideal for jeeps and truck beds.
 Their hard material makes them extra good at withstanding rain and wind.